revoltchat/revolt.chat/posts/month-in-revolt-july-2024.md

 Minor notable changes:

--   Add a limit to number of outgoing friend requests users may have at once ([0.7.9](https://github.com/revoltchat/backend/releases/tag/20240623-1)) and set lower limits for new users ([0.7.10](https://github.com/revoltchat/backend/releases/tag/20240625-1)).
+-   Add a limit to the number of outgoing friend requests users may have at once ([0.7.9](https://github.com/revoltchat/backend/releases/tag/20240623-1)) and set lower limits for new users ([0.7.10](https://github.com/revoltchat/backend/releases/tag/20240625-1)).
 -   Message events now include user/member information so apps and bots don't have to fetch additional information about users if it's missing ([0.7.11](https://github.com/revoltchat/backend/releases/tag/20240625-2)).
 -   Added support for 'silent' messages that suppress push/desktop notifications ([0.7.12](https://github.com/revoltchat/backend/releases/tag/20240626-1)).
 -   Server member leave events now include whether the leave was due to a kick or ban ([0.7.14](https://github.com/revoltchat/backend/releases/tag/20240710-1)).